deziikuoo/NEXA-v1/DEPLOYMENT.md

 ## Troubleshooting

-If you still encounter issues:
+If you still encounter issues:s

 1. **Check Railway Logs**: Look for specific error messages
 2. **Verify Environment Variables**: Ensure all API keys are set